tayphill13/Galactic-CalcWk5/README.md

 * _go to this repository and clone then Open in Desktop_
 * _Will likely need Git for Desktop which can be found here: https://help.github.com/en/desktop/getting-started-with-github-desktop/installing-github-desktop_
 * _Clone file to desktop from repo on github_
+* _You will need to have npm installed on your computer_
+* _Using your command line terminal, enter 'cd Desktop'.
+* _Then in command terminal type cd Galactic-CalcWk5 or name of parent folder_
+* _Use npm install in command line and allow computer to install webpacks_
 * _run index.html with web browser_
 * _Other option is to go to Repository on git hub and download zip_
 * _Retrieve zip file in downloads on computer and double click to unpack_